 The Sustainable Business Awards are New Zealand’s pre-eminent sustainability awards.
-They’ve been running for 19 years and are a great way to get widespread recognition for your sustainability achievements.
-There are 10 categories to enter, including climate, circular economy, nature, food, social impact, communication and more.
-Entries close on 21 June.
+They’ve been running for 20 years and are a great way to get widespread recognition for your sustainability achievements.
+There are nine categories to enter, including climate, circular economy, nature, food, social impact, communication and more.

 The Awards are judged by a panel of experts in sustainable business, headed by Rod Oram, leading business journalist.

 He says: “Essentials for all entries are a succinct explanation of the company's achievements, solid evidence of them, and some plans for the future.
 The most compelling entries, though, are energised by passion and commitment."

 Here are some more pointers to help your entry stand out from the crowd:

 Share the big picture

 Before you get started, make sure you understand how your initiative fits into the bigger picture.
 Check with colleagues.
 What’s the story you want to tell?
 Make sure your entry has a compelling narrative and it’s clear why you’re working on your initiative.
 Think of it as an elevator pitch!

 Back up your story with facts and figures.
 Give evidence of what you’ve achieved.